heimrichhannot/contao-subcolumns2grid-migration-bundle/README.md

 ### Fixing corrupt Subcolumns

-If you have been using the SubcolumnsBootstrapBundle prior to version 1.11.3 or the Subcolumns module, you may encounter issues with corrupt subcolumns.
-These issues may manifest as missing subcolumn content elements and form fields, or as such elements that are not properly linked to their subcolumn start element.

-These issues arose due to a bug in the SubcolumnsBootstrapBundle prior to version 1.11.3 and the Subcolumns module, which caused the wrong `sc_parent` IDs to be inherited upon cloning subcolumn content elements and form fields.
+This command will go through all subcolumn content elements and form fields and fix the `sc_parent` IDs of all elements respectively.

-Run the following command to fix these issues:
+Run the following command to ensure that all subcolumns are in a consistent state:

 ```bash
 vendor/bin/contao-console sub2grid:fix